dancer1325/spring-retry/README.md

 @Service
 class Service {

+    // if invocation to this method, hits "RemoteAccessException" -> retries, by default, 3 times
     @Retryable(retryFor = RemoteAccessException.class)
     public void service() {
         // ... do something
     }

+    // if after 3 times, same error -> this method is invoked
     @Recover
     public void recover(RemoteAccessException e) {
        // ... panic